F90

 - Manually move the latch to verify it can travel fully.

-- Test lock motor and switches:
+- Test the lock motor and switches:

-- With power disconnected, measure resistance of the lock motor coil; an open reading indicates a bad motor.
+- With power disconnected, measure the resistance of the lock motor coil; an open reading indicates a bad motor.

-- Check wiring to EOC:
+- Check wiring to the EOC:

 Advertisements